Code-Institute-Submissions/MS1-PROJECT-8/README.md

 ### **Strategy**

-The purpose / goal is to build a static website to primarily show case a portfolio of me as a foster carer for rescue dogs
+The purpose / goal is to build a static website to primarily show case a portfolio of my foster dogs and a profile of myself.
+Prospective rescue organisations will be able to use this information to validate my fostering experience

 For version 1 and the purpose of this project users will be able to access the following content and features:

 * My profile and a short description of fostering experience
 * My contact details
 * Profiles of all my foster dogs to date
 * Contact me via an e-mail contact form
 * Access links and information to the rescue organisations I work with